KenKundert/emborg/doc/commands.rst

 Check
 -----

 Check the integrity of the repository and its archives.
+The most recently created archive is checked if one is not specified unless ``--all`` is given, in which case all archives are checked.

 .. _configs: